QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 While they are efficient and adaptable when working with short pieces of code, Notebooks are not the best choice for longer programs and scripts.

-While Jupyter Notebooks can help execute chunks of code one at a time, scripts allow for long pieces of code to be written and executed in a single go.
+Jupyter Notebooks are well suited to interactive computing (i.e. data science workflows) and can help execute chunks of code one at a time.
+Text files and scripts allow for long pieces of code to be written and executed in a single go.

 We will explore the use of Python scripts as an alternative.